AnakinFoxe/my-website/content/blog/install-pihole-on-k8s.md

 ---
 title: "Install Pi-hole on Kubernetes"
-summary: "This HOW-TO shows you how to install Pi-hole on a Kubernetes cluster running on Raspberry Pi"
+summary: "This HOW-TO shows you how to install Pi-hole on a Kubernetes cluster running on Raspberry Pi cluster"
 date: 2023-04-25T14:45:06-07:00
 tags: ["Kubernetes", "Raspberry Pi", "Network"]
 ---

-[Pi-hole]([https://pi-hole.net/](https://pi-hole.net/)) is arguably the number one essential tool for any home lab.
+[Pi-hole](https://pi-hole.net/) is arguably the number one essential tool for any home lab.
 I want to use it to block ads and possible malware for every device at home.

 ## Installation